briqr/briqr.github.io/_pages/about.md

 About
 ======
-PhD student in computer science at the University of Bonn.
+PhD student in computer science in the computer vision group lead by professor Juergen Gall, University of Bonn.

+MSc in computer science from the University of Bonn.

+BSc in computer and software engineering from the technion.

 Research interests